Non-robustness of diffusion estimates on networks with measurement error: Model

-We conduct asymptotic analysis, taking limits as both $T$, the number of time periods, and $n$, the number of nodes, become large.
-We consider a sequence of graphs $\{G_n\} = \{L_n, E_n\}$, where $E_n$ are drawn randomly, that grows with $n$, and consider $T := T(n)$ where $T$ is an increasing function in $n$.
-More details on exactly how $T$ grows are discussed below.
-We generally suppress the dependence of $T$ on $n$ for simplicity.
+Our analysis is asymptotic in both $n$, the number of nodes, and $T$, the forecast horizon.
+We consider a sequence of graphs $\{G_n\}_{n=1}^\infty = \{(L_n, E_n)\}_{n=1}^\infty$ where each $E_n$ is drawn randomly and the base network $L_n$ grows with $n$.
+The forecast horizon is a function of network size, $T = T(n)$, increasing in $n$.
+The precise growth rate of $T(n)$ is specified below; for notational simplicity, we suppress the dependence of $T$ on $n$ throughout.